dbashyal/Magento_PHP_Web_Developer/README.md

 ## Recommendations received on LinkedIn
+### Paul Keen (Chief Information Officer at Dick Smith Electronics)
+Frankly, Damu knows he's stuff.
+From day one, he proved his in-depth knowledge of Magento and started to increase our technical skills.
+He works well in the Agile teams and has brought capability and stability to one of the largest e-commerce sites in AU/NZ.
+Highly recommended.

+### Ming Yan (Technical Lead at Dick Smith Electronics)
+Damu is a Magento guru who has comprehensive Magento knowledges and skills.
+Since joining the team, Damu has proven himself with his excellent work and focus on details.
+Thank you Damu for all your effort to make the Dick Smith website faster, more efficient and more stable.
+Damu is also always committed to the work and I really appreciate his positive working attitude, apart from his technical skills.
+It is really great to have Damu in the team.

 ### Mike Larcher (Founder of Acidgreen, Outsourced, and Academ)
 Damodar worked with me for over 6 years and is a loyal, dedicated and diligent employee.
 He was one of the first Magento Developers in Australia and has worked with me on many exciting projects including the Bing Lee's first e-commerce store in Australia.
 Damodar has been consistently reliable and willing to always go the extra mile.
 He is a fantastic developer and individual I would highly recommend him to any potential employer.